imPdhar/Advanced-Fitness-Tracker/readme.md

 -  Install the requirements.
   1. Fill up the body-movement data in ***<u>ExerciseClassifier.csv</u>*** and save it in the directory of the file ***<u>FitnessXpertProgram.py</u>*** (Mind the Path of the csv file).
-  2. Run the code to get counts and
+  2. Run the code to get counts and detect exercises.

 ## Errors